 Tuesday, August 14

-We arrived in foggy Shelburne after a miserable 23- hour passage.
+We arrived in foggy Shelburne after a 23- hour passage.
+After a lovely ride down the Bay of Fundy, things got pretty miserable after dark.
 I got 4 hours of sleep, Ron got 1.
 The cat got frantic, snuck under the back door, ran up the side of the boat to the bow, and jumped up on the roof—not at all a safe place for her underway, and especially with all the rocking and rolling we were doing.
 I stopped the boat and Ron went up and got her down.
 Most of the trip, we had about 100 feet of visibility.
-I’m so glad we picked a supposedly calm day to travel.
+I’m so glad we picked a calm day to travel.

 Wednesday, August 15